SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 **Changes:**

-- The Unix tests have been rewritten
+- The Unit tests have been rewritten
 - The directory structure of the release has been simplified
 - The documentation has had some minor changes